 Гарнізонний храм святих Петра і Павла – Saints Peter and Paul Garrison Church

 Today, this place is very calm and spiritual.
-You can come in, take a chair, and enjoy listening amazing organ music.
-There is also a building of Jesuit Collegium near the church, where a famous Ukrainian hetman Богдан Хмельницький studied.
+You can come in, take a chair, and enjoy listening to amazing organ music.
+There is also a building of a Jesuit Collegium near the church, where a famous Ukrainian hetman Богдан Хмельницький studied.

 Where: вулиця Театральна, 11 (Teatralna street, 11)